NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

     return timing
 ```

-The function `_get_timing_single` computes the average time taken to compute the RFFT of an array of size `n` using the provided `rfft_caller` function.
-And, the function `get_timing` computes the timing of RFFT for different input sizes provided in `n_values`.
+The function `_get_timing_single` computes the average time needed to perform an RFFT on an array of size n using the provided rfft_caller function.
+The function `get_timing` simply extends this logic to multiple input sizes listed in n_values.

-In the first function, i.e. `_get_timing_single`, we first clear any previously-stored FFTW plans (wisdoms) using `pyfftw.forget_wisdom()`.
-If you are not familiar with `wisdoms`, here is a brief explanation: FFTW can spend time exploring different algorithms to find the fastest way to compute a particular fft. `Wisdom` stores the result of that search, essentially “performance recipes” so future FFTs of the same shape can start fast without repeating the search.
-For more details on `wisdoms`, check out [this blog post!](TBD).
-Having `pyfftw.forget_wisdom()` at the beginning ensures that we start fresh without any previously-computed wisdom affecting our timing results in any way.
-In the second step, we create a random input array `T` of size `n`.
-Then, we perform a dummy RFFT computation using the provided `rfft_caller` function to mainly compute the wisdom plan in advance.
-This way, the overhead of computing the wisdom is not counted in the timing.
-We also verify the correctness of the RFFT result by comparing it with NumPy's RFFT output using `np.testing.assert_allclose`.
-This is a very important step as it ensures that our RFFT implementation is correct before we proceed with timing it.
-Otherwise, we might end up timing an incorrect implementation, which would be meaningless!
-Then, we enter a loop to repeatedly compute the RFFT of `T` until either the total time exceeds the specified `timeout` or the number of iterations reaches `iter_max`.
-This should be better than running a fixed number of iterations.
-This is because for small input sizes, the RFFT computation is very fast, and we can afford to run many iterations within the timeout period, which gives us a more accurate timing result.
-However, for larger input sizes, the RFFT computation takes longer, and we might not be able to run as many iterations within the timeout.
-Therefore, using a timeout-based approach ensures that we get a reasonable number of iterations for timing across different input sizes.
-Finally, we return the average time taken per RFFT computation.
-The second function, `get_timing`, is straightforward.
-It basically gets the timing for multiple input sizes by calling `_get_timing_single` for each size.
-That's it!
+In `_get_timing_single`, we first clear any previously stored FFTW plans (known as “wisdom”) using pyfftw.forget_wisdom().
+If you’re not familiar with FFTW wisdom, here’s a quick summary: For a new transformation for a new input size, FFTW may spend time exploring different algorithms to find the fastest strategy in the first call.
+The result of this search, the “wisdom”, is essentially a performance recipe that allows future FFTs of the same shape to skip the search entirely.
+This wisdom is cached by `pyfftw` internally.
+For a deeper explanation, see [this blog post](TBD).
+Running `pyfftw.forget_wisdom()` ensures that we start fresh without any cached plans.

+Next, we generate a random input array `T` of length `n`.
+We then perform a dummy RFFT call using `rfft_caller(T)`, mainly to allow FFTW to build the optimal plan (i.e., compute wisdom) ahead of timing.
+We also validate correctness by comparing the output to NumPy’s `np.fft.rfft` via `np.testing.assert_allclose`.
+This step is important as it ensures that we are timing a correct implementation.

+We then enter a loop that repeatedly computes the RFFT until either the accumulated time exceeds timeout or the iteration count reaches iter_max.
+Using a time-based stopping criterion is preferable to using a fixed iteration count: for small input sizes, RFFT calls are very fast, allowing many iterations and giving more stable timing; for large inputs, calls are slower, so fewer iterations may fit within the timeout.
+This keeps timing consistent and meaningful across a range of array sizes.
+Finally, the function returns the average time per RFFT call.

-Now that we have the timing function ready, we can start exploring different implementations of RFFT using pyFFTW to see how we can improve the performance.
+Now that we have the timing functions ready, we can start exploring different implementations of RFFT using pyFFTW to see how we can improve the performance.
 But, first, let's prepare a script that can help us get the timing results for different implementations and plot the performance improvement.

 ```python
 rfft_callers = {